Who treats brain and spinal cord tumors at Children’s?

-Children's brain and spinal cord tumor program is the largest pediatric central nervous system (CNS) tumor program in Minnesota and provides diagnosis and treatment for all types of tumors of the brain and spinal cord.
-In this program, children receive medical care in a convenient, coordinated "one-stop-shop" environment.
-The clinics are available at Children's Hospitals and Clinics in Minneapolis and St. Paul.
+Children’s brain and spinal cord tumor program is the largest pediatric central nervous system (CNS) tumor program in Minnesota and provides diagnosis and treatment for all types of tumors of the brain and spinal cord.
+In this program, children receive medical care in a convenient, coordinated “one-stop-shop” environment.
+The comprehensive clinics are available at Children’s Hospitals and Clinics in Minneapolis and St. Paul.

 In Children’s unique model, your child or teen’s care is directed and coordinated by a board-certified hematologist/oncologist, who leads a highly experienced team of multidisciplinary professionals.

 There are many people who work closely with you and your child during this challenging time.
 All of these health care providers are specially trained to care for children with CNS tumors.
 The brain and spinal tumor team provides inpatient and outpatient care at both the Minneapolis and St. Paul campuses of Children’s Hospitals and Clinics of Minnesota.

 Team members come from many different areas, including:

 Children’s Hospitals and Clinics of Minnesota’s pediatric oncologists, certified nurse practitioners and nurses are trained in the field of childhood cancer and have sub-specialized in the care of children with CNS tumors.
 They will identify the best diagnostic means, treatment, supportive care and follow up plan for your child.

 - Kris Ann P. Schultz, MD, MS

 - Mary Langevin, APRN CNP